cep21/benchdraw/README.md

 [![GoDoc](https://godoc.org/github.com/cep21/benchdraw?status.svg)](https://godoc.org/github.com/cep21/benchdraw)
 [![codecov](https://codecov.io/gh/cep21/benchdraw/branch/master/graph/badge.svg)](https://codecov.io/gh/cep21/benchdraw)

-benchdraw allows you to make easy to read picture plots from data in Go's benchmark format.
+benchdraw allows you to make easy to read picture plots from data in Go's benchmark format, implemented in pure Go.

+Benchdraw does not try to be as configurable or good looking as gnuplot.
+It only intends to produce good enough pictures for the most common cases that users can generate with minimal effort.

 # Install